 Nearly 300 years later, visitors to Edward “Ted” and Pat Jones-Confluence Point State Park can still witness the two great rivers of North America as they join and become one.
 The Mississippi River, the vital highway down which the products of America’s factories and fields travel to the world market, merges with the Missouri River, the wild western river.
 In 1804, explorers Meriwether Lewis and William Clark hoped the Missouri River was the Northwest Passage leading to the Pacific Ocean.
 They did not find the Northwest Passage, but at the confluence of the two rivers, they began their epic journey to the Pacific Ocean.

-The confluence point is one of the area’s best places for bird watching as millions of birds migrate along the Mississippi River corridor each spring and fall.
-The Mississippi River flyway is used by 60 percent of all North American bird species, including 40 percent of all waterfowl.
+The confluence point is one of the area’s best places for bird-watching, as millions of birds migrate along the Mississippi River corridor each spring and fall.
+The Mississippi Flyway is used by 60% of all North American bird species, including 40% of all waterfowl.
 Common birds seen in the area include great blue herons, bald eagles, geese, gulls, pelicans and many kinds of songbirds.

 The Department of Natural Resources acquired the land that makes up the park through cooperative efforts with several organizations and agencies.
 An initial 253 acres was acquired through a donation by the Danforth Foundation of St. Louis through the River Network.
 Later, the Metropolitan Park and Recreation District (now Great Rivers Greenway) in St. Louis leased 515 acres to the Department of Natural Resources to expand the park and funded the park road.
 A federal North American Wetlands Conservation Act grant, given to acquire, preserve and develop wetland ecosystems for waterfowl, other migratory birds, fish and wildlife, enabled the department to purchase an additional 350 acres.
 The park is named after Edward “Ted” and Pat Jones, who donated money for the acquisition and development of Katy Trail State Park and have been supporters of the entire Missouri state park system.

 Edward "Ted" and Pat Jones-Confluence Point State Park is part of the Confluence Greenway, a 200-square-mile network of conservation, heritage and recreation attractions being developed along the Great Rivers in the heart of the bi-state St. Louis region.
-For more information visit www.confluencegreenway.org.
+For more information, visit www.greatriversgreenway.org.